Professional edition active

 View Patient Education

 Hepatocellular carcinoma (HCC) usually occurs in patients with cirrhosis and is common in areas where infection with hepatitis B and C viruses is prevalent.
 Symptoms and signs are usually nonspecific.
 Diagnosis is based on alpha-fetoprotein (AFP) levels, imaging tests, and sometimes liver biopsy.
-Screening with periodic AFP measurement and ultrasonography is sometimes recommended for high-risk patients.
-Prognosis is poor when cancer is advanced or hepatic synthetic function is poor, but for small tumors that are confined to the liver, ablative therapies are palliative and surgical resection or liver transplantation is sometimes curative.
+Screening with periodic AFP measurement and ultrasound is sometimes recommended for high-risk patients.
+Prognosis is poor when cancer is advanced or hepatic synthetic function is poor, but for small tumors that are confined to the liver, ablative therapies, surgical resection, or liver transplantation can be curative.

-Hepatocellular carcinoma is the most common type of primary liver cancer.
-About 41,210 new cases and about 29,380 deaths due to primary liver cancer, including intrahepatic bile duct cancers, are expected in 2023 in the United States.
-About three-fourths of these liver cancers will be HCC.
-Liver cancer is about 2 times more common in men than in women.
-However, it is more common outside the United States, particularly in East Asia and sub-Saharan Africa, where the incidence generally parallels geographic prevalence of chronic hepatitis B virus (HBV) infection.
+Hepatocellular carcinoma is the most common type of primary liver cancer, comprising approximately three-quarters of cases in the United States, where incidence has increased over the past several decades but may have plateaued.
+HCC is more common outside the United States, particularly in East Asia and sub-Saharan Africa, where the incidence generally parallels geographic prevalence of chronic hepatitis B virus (HBV) infection.
+It is approximately twice as common in men as in women (1, 2).

 Etiology of Hepatocellular Carcinoma